SiaFoundation/siad/doc/api/index.html.md

 indicates the last time the siafile was accessed

 **available** | boolean
 true if the file is available for download.
-Files may be available before they are completely uploaded.
+A file is available to download once it has reached at least 1x redundancy.
+Files may be available before they have reached 100% upload progress as upload progress includes the full expected redundancy of the file.

 **changetime** | timestamp
 indicates the last time the siafile metadata was updated